 If your email doesn’t end up in the Primary tab – the inbox – your open rates will suffer.
 Try rewriting your test email’s subject and/or tweaking its content, and sending again.

 When the email finally reaches your inbox, go ahead and send it to your list.

 It’s not always possible to avoid the Promotions tab – especially if your list is relatively new and doesn’t have a lot of history and domain trust – but do your best to create quality, unique content that isn’t too “markety” or promotional.

-3. Comply With Spam Laws
+3. Comply With Spam Laws and GDPR (Country-Specific)

 If you are a business/blogger operating (or sending email to people) in the United States and you’re sending “any electronic mail message, the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,” then you must abide by the CAN-SPAM Act 2003.

 - Tell recipients how to opt-out of receiving future email from you

 - Honor opt-out requests promptly